hartwigmedical/hmftools/sage/README.md

 A number of post processing steps are applied to the SAGE output.

 ## PON Filtering
 To eliminate recurrent variants and artifacts we constructed a Panel of Normal (PON) by first running SAGE over 200 germline samples and recording any variants with at least 3 reads and total base quality 30.
 The frequency (`PON_COUNT`) of each variant was then aggregated into the PON file.
+Variants with more than 1 observation is retained.

-We use the PON file to filter SAGE output of any variant that appears in more than 2 samples.
+We use the PON file to filter SAGE output of any variant that appears in more than 3 samples for the LOW_CONFIDENCE & HIGH_CONFIDENCE & PANEL tiers and 10 samples for HOTSPOTS.
+Additionally, PANEL and HOTSPOT variants must have at least 1 sample with 5 or more reads support to be PON filtered

 ## Post Process